Bodygram

 User Feedback

 Prior to its official launch, we conducted a 2-day hackathon with local engineers to gather feedback on the platform.
 I created and distributed a survey to participants, collecting valuable insights.
-The engineers found the platform particularly useful for healthcare and fitness applications.
-While they appreciated the MVP, they also expressed interest in additional features.

 Iterations

-Recognizing the potential to broaden our client base, we began supporting clients with limited engineering resources by enhancing the platform's features.
 I collaborated with the team to organize their requests and define the scope and UX.
 We added member management, account management, and entry points for body estimation, in addition to the body scan with the camera.

-Multiple clients have enrolled in the trial plan, with nearly all of them successfully transitioning to paying for the product.
 By continuously engaging with client needs and concerns, I proactively crafted solutions to onboard and engage more clients and end-users.
-As a result, we have integrated over 5 additional features post-MVP.
+As a result, we have integrated over 5 additional features post-MVP based on the user feedback.

-Copyright©2025.
+Copyright©2026.
 Mikako Matsunaga